rsaavedraf/fxp/README.md

     ./r

-That will compile locally and run the tester program.
+That will compile with gcc locally, and will run the tester program.
 It should produce a long testing output, like the one in the *output.\*.txt* file(s).
 At the end it will ideally show a list with the observed number of